LouisMlt/COMP9991-2UNSW2023/README.md

 The files folders which have been modified are :

-- speechbrain > lobes > feature.py
+- modifications of speechbrain > lobes > feature.py
 - files added in the speechbrain > lobes > tina_chroma_filters.py
 - files added in recipes > TIMIT > ASR
 - results.ods contains all results for models that have been trained during the project.
 This file is in the main folder.
 - report_T22023.pdf is in the main folder.
 It is the final report for the project.
+- minor modifications of speechbrain > nnet > linear.py